sopium/hyper-openssl-utils/README.md

-Easily build TLS/https server with openssl and tokio/hyper.
+Easily build TLS/https server with tokio/hyper and openssl.

 ## Features

+* TlsAddrIncoming for easily creating https servers with hyper and openssl.

 * OCSP stapling, with automatic OCSP response fetching, caching and refreshing.